CliMA/ClimaUtilities.jl/docs/src/regridders.md

 of time and saves the regridded fields to HDF5 files that can be read during the simulation.

+Currently, `TempestRegridder` does not support regridding on 3D domains.
+The `InterpolationsRegridder` described below can be used for these cases.

 ### Example

 Assuming `target_space` is a `ClimaCore` 2D spherical field, the input data is